-The validity of the HPMs should be assessed by conducting more studies like Chin and Patterson (2005) at various locations within the RSM application to South Florida.
+The validity of the HPMs should be assessed by conducting more studies like that of Chin and Patterson (2005) at various locations within the RSM application area in South Florida.
 Such studies address the quantitative relationships between hydrologic variables and these relationships can be included either as new HPMs or adapted to existing HPMs.